 A common question I receive from the EV community is whether there is a difference between ISO 15118 and DIN SPEC 70121.
 The answer tends to leave many of you quite surprised.
 This is an essential distinction to understand in order to make sure your products are interoperable.

 The German technical specification DIN SPEC 70121 is based on an early, unpublished version of the ISO 15118 standard and defines digital communication between an electric vehicle and a DC charging station.
 DC stands for direct current, which means DIN SPEC 70121 covers only the DC charging mode whereas ISO 15118 covers both AC (alternating current) and DC charging modes.

 The ISO 15118 series has evolved greatly since the first publication of DIN SPEC 70121 and this has lead to a host of technical differences between DIN SPEC 70121 and ISO 15118.
 DIN SPEC was first released in 2012 and updated in 2014, whereas the first version of the technical specification of ISO 15118 was released in 2014 and version 2 is on its way.

 It’s like a dialect of the same language.
 If you don’t understand that dialect, then it doesn’t matter if it’s the same language or not: you can’t move forward with the conversation.

 This means that a charging station that only supports ISO 15118 cannot charge an EV that only speaks DIN SPEC 70121.
 But if the EV is able to speak both dialects, then they can successfully enter a charging session – and vice versa.
 That’s where it becomes very important that you understand and apply this knowledge to your product line and future innovations.

-We’ll dive deeper about this important distinction in Advanced Course 1: Master the Communication for Charging Electric Vehicles of my upcoming teaching series.
-For now, please contact me if you have further questions or need additional clarification.
+We’ll dive deeper about this important distinction in the online course Master the Communication for Charging Electric Vehicles.
+Please contact me if you have further questions or need additional clarification.